 Simply put, you’re getting much of the skin damage that smokers can get – if not more, and you’re not even a smoker!

 Among many things, secondhand smoke affects the skin greatly because collagen-destroying enzymes (MMPs) ramp up when exposed to tobacco smoke causing increased wrinkling and visible aging of the skin.

 So if you’re someone who lives with smokers or works in smoky places, you’ll want to either avoid this or follow these tips to prevent skin damage.

 Use skin care products that stimulate collagen.
 Peptides are a powerful ingredient that when used regularly will help with the formation of new collagen.
 Peptides are a chain of amino acids, that when used regularly will help with the formation of new collagen.
 Look for peptides like Caprooyl Tetrapeptide and Matrixyl 300.
-Use Intensive Firming Serum since it is loaded with peptides and is a great product to prevent wrinkles.
+Use Bio Radiance Night Serum since it is loaded with peptides and is a great product to prevent wrinkles.
 Firming Eye Therapy also uses peptides and is amazing for the delicate eye area to keep it firm and moist…

 Skin care products with White Tea Extract (in levels of 2%-5%) help to neutralize 55-75% of lipid peroxide, the damaging free radicals from tobacco smoke.
 You can find this in Soothing Relief Serum.
 Vitamins C & E replace vitamins lost to smoke and smog exposure, also keeping skin moist and hydrated.
 Our Vitamin C & E Treatment uses a blend of three unique, time-released targeted delivery systems that slowly diffuse three stabilized forms of Vitamin C and three forms of Vitamin E throughout the skin that help to visually repair smoke damage.
 It also helps to lighten pigmentation and discoloration caused from aging, breakouts and hormonal changes in the body.